-As individuals and teams start to find a new rhythm and cadence, and the rapid changes in cultural expectations begin to dissipate, we will start seeing teams move into the “storming” phase.
+As individuals and teams start to find a new rhythm and the rapid changes in cultural expectations begin to dissipate, we will start seeing teams move into the “storming” phase.
 Why?
 Because reality will set in.

 Once we accept this is not a temporary change, and the realities of a chaotic WFH environment and isolation set in, we will begin to see team members disengage.
 This is natural and will look different for each person.
 However, some patterns we will start to notice are a lack of online engagement and participation, more audio vs. video calls, heightened tempers, tiggers and potentially a decrease in productivity.
 We will also experience more conflict, communication challenges and push back in team dynamics.

 So, in order to be able to move through the “storming” phase, it is critical as leaders to be ready for it.
 We must establish systems and operating principles to support our team and commit to showing up in a more vulnerable, authentic and supportive way.